Talles Costa

-Talles Macedo Toledo Costa (born 2 August 2002), known as Talles Costa or simply Talles, is a Brazilian professional footballer who plays as a midfielder for São Paulo FC.
+Talles Macedo Toledo Costa (born 2 August 2002), known as Talles Costa or simply Talles, is a Brazilian professional footballer who plays as a midfielder for Polissya Zhytomyr.

 Club career

 Born in São Paulo, Talles joined São Paulo FC's youth setup in June 2013, at the age of 11.
 He made his first team debut on 14 April 2021, starting in a 3–2 Campeonato Paulista home win against Guarani.

+On 4 February 2024, Talles joined Ukrainian club Polissya Zhytomyr.